gobbyo/clock/README.md

 Video of the display is located here: https://youtu.be/vFLpjOTYWNc

-You can also view the link to the local version of the [Kinetic Display Video](media/bluekineticdisplay.mp4)
+You can also view the link to the local version of the ![Kinetic Display Video]

 ![displayelements]